College Admissions Guide: How to Apply to College

 Final Thoughts

 It's a good idea to begin planning for college as early as 9th grade (well ahead of senior year) to understand the college requirements and costs.
-Starting early keeps you from getting stressed, select the right classes for the colleges you are targeting, plan extracurricular activities and figure out a way to pay for college.
-You need time to carefully research colleges and find the ones that are a good fit for you – academically, socially, and financially.
+However, most of this information will apply wherever you are in the process.
+The most important thing to remember is to think carefully about your college list to ensure you are targeting colleges that are a good fit for you—academically, socially, and financially.

 Want to learn the tips, tricks and strategies to win scholarships?